UWrc/UWrc.github.io/docs/hyak101/basics/linux.md

 #### use `nano` text editor on `klone`

 To edit files on `klone` we need to go back to basic text editors.
-You will not have access to a word processer and formatting and syntax doesn't always translate from Microsoft Word or similar software to executable commands on `klone`.
+You will not have access to a word processer, and formatting and syntax doesn't always translate from Microsoft Word or similar software to executable commands on `klone`.
 With the next command, we will create a file called `draft.txt` and open it in the text editor `nano`.

 First change directory to thesis:
 ```bash